d-v-dlee/god-damn/_posts/2023-10-28-things-worth-buying.md

 #### Patagonia Jacket
 I love my Patty micro puff.
 It's comfy, light, and warm.
 Plus in Seattle, where it's pretty much Patty weather ~250 days of the year (September - mid June), it gets a ton of use.

 I bought my jacket at Costco in 2018.
 Conservatively, I've probably worn it 400 times.
-Using the listed online price of [$289](https://www.patagonia.com/product/mens-nano-puff-hoody/84222.html?dwvar_84222_color=BLK&cgid=mens-jackets-vests) (Costco was like one something), thats $0.72 per wear.
+Using the listed online price of [$289](https://www.patagonia.com/product/mens-nano-puff-hoody/84222.html?dwvar_84222_color=BLK&cgid=mens-jackets-vests) (Costco was cheaper), thats $0.72 per wear.
 Thats only going to go down and thats what you call value, baby.

 #### King Size Bed / 8 Sleep
 Let's say you spend 6 hours a night in bed, multiply that by 50 (for years you're not dependent on your parents or pooping your pants at a retirement home), that is 10 years.
 Make that 9 hours a night and that becomes 15 years.
 Ten to fifteen years just spent laying in bed!!!

 So based on that, two suggestions:
-1) if you have a partner get a king sized bed.
+1. if you have a partner get a king sized bed.
-2) invest in temperature control.
+2. invest in temperature control.

 To make it really simple:
 - King sized beds rule!
 You and your partner will be much happier!